ioBroker/ioBroker.iot/doc/ifttt.md

 ![Image showing the IFTTT trigger selection page](ifttt_send_03.png)

-**4. Now we name our event, choose here the same name as you will later in Blocky.
-For this example lets call it "state".**
+**4. Now we name our event, choose here the same name as you will later in Blocky. ioBroker.iot sends only events with name "state" and this you should enter as "Event name".**

 ![Image showing the trigger field page of the webhook service with a red arrow showing where to put in the name of the event](ifttt_send_04.png)